cmiyares/Traffic-Data-Analysis/README.md

 # Traffic-Data-Analysis

 Traffic Analysis Project
-The main project for this study can be found in Traffic-Analysis.md.
+The main project and analysis for this study can be found [here](Traffic-Analysis.md).

 Objective
 The objective of this study was to investigate the relationship between weather conditions and traffic accidents in the United States,